-Write down how much you’ll be paying for legal fees, lender fees and removals - you’ll see it soon tallies up.
+Write down how much you’ll be paying for legal fees, lender and broker fees and removals - you’ll see it soon tallies up.
 You don’t want any nasty surprises further down the line, so plan your budget now.
 We have professional Financial Consultants who are ready to help you calculate the costs involved when buying a home.

 In law, conveyancing is the transfer of legal title of property from one person to another.
 It’s often a confusing process and you need a solicitor to make it happen.
 Your Move offers a no sale no fee conveyancing service with a guaranteed fixed price which will introduce you to a solicitor (this excludes disbursements).

 You have an idea of what you may be able to afford so it’s time to start looking for a house.
 Register for daily updates of new properties from property portals and estate agency websites.
 It’s worth visiting estate agents’ offices too to get some advice.
 What are their top tips for up and coming neighbourhoods?
 And remember, you can save money by thinking outside the box.
 For instance, surrounding commuter towns may be more affordable than popular cities.